freakout42/macrocalc/docs/index.md

-**mc** - MacroCALC is a Lotus 1-2-3 compatible character based spreadsheet that supports 100000 rows, 700 columns, 40 functions, display formats, file linking, macro programming and user definable functions.
+**mc** - MacroCALC is a Lotus 1-2-3 compatible character based spreadsheet that supports 100000 rows, 700 columns, 40 functions, display formats, file linking, macro programming, user definable functions and UTF-8 encoded strings.
 MacroCALC is fully integrated with [nt]roff, units, man, awk, perl and sh.

 mc can act as a filter to use pipes to perform complex transforms on streams of data.
 It contains a C-interface as well as Lotus WKS and dBASE file support.